nasicseiiit/FizzBuzz/README.md

 Then, cd to the FizzBuzz folder

+# To build the project

  cd FizzBuzz/

  sudo python setup.py install

+#To run the project

+ cd FizzBuzz/

- then cd to the values folder in app
+ cd to the values folder in app

  cd app/values